pedrosilva2411/chronix2grid/docs/DESCRIPTION.rst

 ============

 Some generation models are already implemented within chronix2grid as examples for other model implementation.
-This chapter describes the methods they include and how to set their configuration
+This chapter describes the methods they include and how to set their configuration.

 .. _correlated-noise: